-Overtime
+ARTICLE 9 Overtime

 Overtime is work in addition to the established schedule of hours of work per day or per work period.
 Employees shall earn overtime at a rate of time and one-half for overtime hours worked and for overtime hours earned due to required attendance at schools or training programs.
 Movement of officers from regularly assigned shifts will not create overtime unless it causes more than eight (8) hours and 15 (fifteen) minutes of work in a twenty-four (24) hour period commencing the first hour worked in such twenty-four (24) hour period.
-If a vacancy is created after the posting of the monthly schedule and that vacancy drops the staffing below minimum levels (per the minimum staffing addendum annexed to this agreement) then those hours will be filled on an overtime basis.
+If a vacancy is created after the posting of the monthly schedule and that vacancy drops below the identified staffing level, then those hours will be filled on an overtime basis.
 (Exception, Extended Sick Leave per Article 8.)